 If you are looking for a quick buck, penny stocks is not the best course of action.
 To be honest I have yet to see a legitimate get rich quick scheme that works.

-So if you desire to invest in penny stocks, read, read and read some more.
-Get sophisticated in a particular industry, learn how to read financial statements [link to article – How to Read Financial Statements] and have patience.
+If you desire to invest in penny stocks, read, read and read some more.
+Get sophisticated in a particular industry, learn how to read financial statements and have patience.
 It took Warren Buffet more than 30 years to become a billionaire and that was with regular stocks.
 This site provides the basic business principles used by business; so read, read and read some more.
 ACT ON KNOWLEDGE.